David-Badiane/Juce-Midi-Synthesiser/README.md

 - Master gain slider, found in the right part of the app;
 - Pitch and mod wheels
 - Pitch amount slider
+- a virtual midi keyboard;

+From **options** it is possible to acquire external midi inputs.

 <img src = "Synthesizer/images/interface.PNG" width = "1000" >